anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-11-1c-auto-dq.md

 <hr>

-## 2. Create a Data Quality scan with completeness (null value) checks on important columns
+## 2. Create a Data Quality scan with value set checks on important columns

 ### 2.1.
 Navigate to Auto Data Quality in Dataplex UI